Here is what I have been up to lately, in regards to juicing.

 One of the things that Dr. Brian Clement of the Hippocrates Health Institute always talks about is to juice sprouts — because they are loaded with nutritional value.

-To be honest, I haven’t been doing that at all but when I was in my local organic market the other day, the produce manager told me that he had just gotten in some beautiful sunflower sprouts (below).
+I hadn’t been doing that at all but when I was in my local organic market the other day, the produce manager told me that he had just gotten in some beautiful sunflower sprouts (below).
 So, I decided to finally take the plunge.

 Sunflower sprouts, or sunflower shoots, contain: